-- 12. 2.1 Unless otherwise restricted in the TDS or Section II, any point on the competition map may be used for a competitor selected goal.
+- 12. 2.1 The types of goals allowed for goal declaration by competitors must comply with the TDS and Section II.
 According to the Task Data, competitors may be required to choose one or more goals from the list of predetermined goals or as listed in the TDS. - 12.
 2.2 Measurements will be made from the properly formatted goal declaration to the competitor's mark or closest track point as recorded in the official logger. (see Section II.11).